PARIETAL BONE ANATOMY

 • Smooth convex contour

-• Forms structural foundation beneath scalp
+• Forms structural foundation beneath your scalp

 Parietal Eminence